 The Council has a range of methods to ensure that submitted applications are brought to the attention of its residents, statutory consultees and other stakeholders.
-The details of each application are published on Planning Public Access on the Council's website (www.bromley.gov.uk/planningaccess).
-The application form, location plan and full plans are available and each application is updated with the decision notice.
+The details of each application, after validation, are published on Planning Public Access on the Council's website (www.bromley.gov.uk/planningaccess).
+The application form, location plan and full plans are available to view on Planning Public Access and each application is updated with the decision notice.

-The website also provides the opportunity and primary way for anyone to comment on a submitted application.
+The website also provides the opportunity (and primary way) for anyone to comment on a submitted application.